-Luckily for herself and Swifties, Taylor worked to rewire her brain and fix her relationship with food.
+Luckily, Taylor worked to rewire her brain and fix her relationship with food:

-Fatphobia, which the Boston Medical Journal describes as, “(Noun) Also known as anti-fat, is the implicit and explicit bias of overweight individuals that is rooted in a sense of blame and presumed moral failing,” is a systemic issue that started way before Taylor Swift’s Anti-Hero.
+Fatphobia, which the Boston Medical Journal describes as, “also known as anti-fat, is the implicit and explicit bias of overweight individuals that is rooted in a sense of blame and presumed moral failing.”
+This is a systemic issue that started way before Taylor Swift’s Anti-Hero video.
 Some may argue that she, with her disordered eating, may be fatphobic for wanting to be smaller.
-Because eating disorders are complicated mental health disorders, I don’t particularly appreciate subscribing to this idea.
-Saying someone with an eating disorder is fatphobic places the blame for the eating disorder on the person, and that is not fair or healthy.
+I don’t like subscribing to this idea.
+Saying someone with an eating disorder is fatphobic places blame on the person.
+That is not fair or healthy.

-To combat fatphobia, we need to attack the system.
-That means:
+To combat fatphobia, we need to attack the system:

-- Raising the flag on Biden’s new plan to reduce obesity and end hunger by 2030, which includes making calorie labels bigger and moving them to the front of foods (this behavior only makes people more anxious about eating).
+- Speak out against making calorie labels bigger and moving labels to the front of foods.
+This behavior only makes people more anxious about eating.

-- The need for consequences for health professionals who turn away patients because their BMI is in a certain category.
+- Have consequences for health professionals who turn away patients because of their BMI.

 Taylor didn’t create the system in which fatphobia exists.
-She, like the rest of us, is part of the system that tells us we must be a certain way to be successful and treated like human beings.
+Like a lot of us, she is part of a cycle that tells us we must be a certain way to be successful.
 If we fall outside of those guidelines, we are not desirable.

-And she deserves to talk about her struggles with her body just like the rest of us.
-Yes, she is in a smaller body and was regardless, but it doesn’t make her journey less credible.
+And she deserves to talk about her struggles with her body like the rest of us.
+Yes, she is in a smaller body, but that wasn’t the point, and it doesn’t make her journey less credible or not worth telling.

-This is a disservice to her, her art, and most importantly her fans who relate to her.
+And doing so does a disservice to her, her art, and most people who relate to it.